AlinaNadezhdina/Angular16-with-.Net7/README.md

 # Angular 16 CRUD with .NET 7 Web API using Entity Framework Core

-## This is my first app with suh instruments as angular and bootstrap and mssql server.
+## This is my first app with suсh instruments as angular and bootstrap and mssql server.
 Because of I did it on macOs I need to put mssql in a docker container.
 Here are the steps for this in termiinal:

 * Download docker